dondublon/samsungTestTask/README.md

 (for example |Ra|, |C|, |G| < 100), OR, otherwise, we have rather small |P| value (for example, 100 or even 1000 possible priority options) with large |R|.

-Depending on this, there are two approached to create DB indexes:
+Depending on this, there are two approaches to create DB indexes:
 1. Ram, CPU, GPU - then Ram.
 2. Priority, then Ram, CPU, CPU.

-(Consider the 1nd option more closely.
+Consider the 1nd option more closely.
 Each time I add a task, it is inserted in the perfect position.
 The first step - the DB engine consider `ram` border, for each `ram` value if considers `cpu_cores` interval, for each `ram` value and `cpu_cores` it founds `gpu_count` interval.
+While we request for a task, anyway we cut-off tasks that are out of resources, then we can take the maximum priority.
 Of course, it consumes some time, but in general it works quite quick.

-There are some tasks ordered by priority, we can take the 1st one. )
+There are some tasks ordered by priority, we can take the 1st one.

-While we request for a task, anyway we cut-off tasks that are otu of resources, then we can take the maximum priority.
+The second approach does analogous.
+We got the tasks sorted by priority, then we quickly go to `ram` values that fits us, then `cpu_cores`, then `gpu_count`.

 ## 2nd approach, using arrays, the additional one.

 As an additional approach, I implemented the queue myself using arrays (numpy arrays for convenience and Python lists).